hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/06_navigation_in_react_native_apps.md

 ## Connecting Screens to Redux
-* Till now we managed to navigate around but did not add the functionality of our app: adding place, and findinf place.
+* Till now we managed to navigate around but did not add the functionality of our app: adding place, and finding place.
 To do that we will need to pass data between ` screens `.
 This is possible in ` React Native Navigation ` but not as good as we wish.
 * The good thing is that we still can use ` Redux `.
 So let's ` subscribe ` our ` screens ` to the ` store `.
 To do that all we need to do is to pass the app ` store ` as a 3rd argument and the ` Provider ` ` component ` as 4th argument to ` registerComponent ` method in ` App.js `.
 We do that with ` screens ` that need ` Redux ` to work.
     1. ` import ` ` Provider ` ` Component `.
     ```js